What actually counts as “VM protection”

 Verimatrix Code Protection (formerly WhiteCryption)

-Where JSO wins: when the protected asset is commercial JavaScript — SaaS dashboards, license validation, paid-feature gates, or business logic — and the buyer wants self-service workflow instead of a custom app-shielding engagement.
+Where JSO wins: when the protected asset is browser JavaScript — SaaS dashboards, license validation, paid-feature gates, or business logic — and the buyer wants self-service workflow instead of a custom app-shielding engagement.

 Heavy-DRM Enterprise